zorazrw/zorazrw.github.io/_pages/about.md

 News
 ======
+- Application for the Star Bridge program has opened.
+Take a look at [our retrospect](https://mp.weixin.qq.com/s/cf_8Wz1uHZBoyzJQFpDuXQ) if you are interested in a gap year at Microsoft Research, Asia.
 - Doing a summer internship with the Conversational AI team at Amazon Alexa AI.
 Excited to be working with Dilek Hakkani-Tur and Mahdi Namazifar.
 - Our [work](http://arxiv.org/abs/2205.09843) on examining table-specific model design for NQ-table retrieval has been accepted to the SUKI workshop, NAACL 2022.
 I plan to travel to Seattle in July and attend the conference in person.
 Looking forward to seeing you there.
 - Our paper "HiTab: A Hierarchical Table Dataset for Question Answering and Natural Language Generation" has been accepted to ACL 2022.
 Check out the data and code [here](https://github.com/microsoft/HiTab) if you're interested.